 J. Galatas, ‘The Role and Attitude of the Courts in Australian in Relation to International Commercial Arbitration’ (2005) 1 The International Construction Law Review 27, 49.

-Being agreements where the procedure of the arbitration is governed by the law of a convention country; the procedure of the arbitration is governed by a non-convention country and a party to that agreement is a person who, at the time of the arbitration agreement, was ordinarily resident in Australia; a party to the arbitration agreement is a convention country; or the parties to the arbitration agreement are ordinarily resident in a convention country (being a country other than Australia).
+Being agreements where the procedure of the arbitration is governed by the law of a convention country; the procedure of the arbitration is governed by a non-convention country and a party to that agreement is a person who, at the time of the arbitration agreement, was ordinarily resident in Australia; a party to the arbitration agreement is a convention country; or a party to the arbitration agreement was, at the time of the arbitration agreement, ordinarily resident in a convention country.

 4 All ER 951 (Fiona Trust).